open-eats/OpenEats/docs/Running_the_App_in_dev.md

 ### Running the app with docker for development

-First you'll need to fork the appropriate repo that you are looking to make changes to.
+First you'll need to fork the appropriate repo that you are looking to make changes to, alone witht he core repo.
+See below for a sample.

 ```bash
 git clone https://github.com/open-eats/OpenEats.git